stabilityprotocol/stability/docs/ZERO-GAS-TRANSACTIONS.md

 ### External Private Mempool

 The validator selects the transactions from an external private mempool.
-This mempool is a service that exposes a GET HTTP interface and returns a list of transactions with the following format:
+This mempool is a service that exposes a POST HTTP interface and returns a list of transactions with the following format:

 ```json
 {